hurairaali/alpha-AGI/docs/help-feature-livefile.md

 - **Automatic Monitoring:**
   - LiveFile watches for changes in your paired local files.
-  - If the file is modified outside of big-AGI, you'll be shown the changes in the LiveFile bar.
+  - If the file is modified outside of alpha-AGI, you'll be shown the changes in the LiveFile bar.
   - There is also a **"Replace with File"** option to manually load the latest content and see the changes.

 - **Refreshing Content:**
-  - Click **"Replace with File"** (🔄) to load the latest content from the paired file into big-AGI.
+  - Click **"Replace with File"** (🔄) to load the latest content from the paired file into alpha-AGI.

 ### Saving Edits Back to Paired Files

 - **Editing Attachments or Code Blocks:**
-  - Modify the content directly within big-AGI.
+  - Modify the content directly within alpha-AGI.
   - Attachments: Click on the attachment to open the previewer and click on "Edit" to make changes.
   - Code Blocks: Select "Edit" on the chat message to update code blocks.